JGN1/ewd-api-labs-2023/README.md

  + Added new features to React app to interact with API
  + Hooked movie review screen to Review endpoint to allow adding reviews
  + Altered 'Review' drawer in Movie details page to retrieve and display reviews with API
- + Altered 'Review' drawer in Movie details page to display different items dependign on whether user logged in (accounts API) and whether review existed or not
+ + Altered 'Review' drawer in Movie details page to display different items depending on whether user logged in (accounts API) and whether review existed or not
  + Integrated authentication for React with Accounts endpoint of the API
  + Built out Postman tests for new endpoints and added to Newman
  + Set up Swagger API documentation

- + add more, add more, add more

-   e.g.

- + Get Similar Movies:  Get a list of similar movies using a movie ID.
+ + Set up deployment of API to Vercel with each Github commit
+ + Setup MongoDB Atlas cloud hosted DB and connected to API codespace
 <br/>
 <br/>